maistra/istio-workspace/README.md

 We follow standard Go coding conventions which we ensure using `goimports` during the build.

 In addition, we provide `.editorconfig` file which is supported by [majority of the IDEs](https://editorconfig.org/#download).
+That should help avoid coding style mismatches.

 <!-- end::dev-setup[] -->